jasonbot/cmdcrisp/README.md

 I've implemented _just enough Apple_ to make my unholy Windows/Linux build hack stack runnable.

-This is _just scratching an itch to make the shell scripts I care about runnable on window command line and in WSL hosts_ it is not currently a full-fledged functional reimplementation of the whole thing.
-If you have further itches, you can for it PR here.
+This is _just scratching an itch_ to make the shell scripts I care about runnable on window command line and in WSL hosts: it _is not currently a full-fledged functional reimplementation_ of the whole thing.
+If you have further itches, you can fork it or issue a PR here.
 This is not serious software.

 Commands currently implemented: